 What is Inventory Turnover Ratio?

-Inventory Turnover ratio is a ratio which shows how many times an average inventory of a company is sold or replaced during a period, for example, a year.
-It compares two things viz. the cost of goods sold and average inventory.
+Inventory Turnover Ratio is a ratio that shows how many times an average inventory of a company is sold or replaced during a period, for example, a year.
+It compares two things, viz., the cost of goods sold and average inventory.

 Formula for Calculating Inventory Turnover Ratio